Looking for work isn’t easy, but—with the help of a few tips and a solid strategy—updating your lawyer resume doesn’t have to be hard.

 Here, create a balance between including as many details as possible and ensuring that what you include is relevant to the position you’re applying for.
 Choose your words carefully.
 Here are a few tips:

 1. Create an easy-to-follow employment map.
 Include details like law firm names, years employed, and your job title.
+Consider bullet points to keep things organized, but only if your information will still fit on one page.
+You may also want to list relevant experience first, even if it’s not the most recent.

 2. Use action words.
 Don’t just list where you’ve worked and what you did—use action words to convey more meaning.
 Generic words like “participated,” “worked,” and “managed” take up space on the page and are wasted opportunities.
 Instead, create a story by using appropriate action words like “advocated,” “negotiated,” and “counselled.”